 - The grant document, symbolism page and photographs of the emblems are mailed to you once all payments have been received by the painter and the calligrapher.

-- In the following 6 to 12 months, a notice of the grant is published in the Canada Gazette and the emblems are added to the online version of the Public Register of Arms, Flags and Badges of Canada.
+- In the following 6 to 12 months, the emblems are added to the online version of the Public Register of Arms, Flags and Badges of Canada.

 - The granted emblems are protected by copyright, but on request the CHA can also arrange for their trademark registration with you paying the registration fees.